Urban Homestead Planning and What You Need To Know

 Although they don't require much maintenance, you'll need specialized tools and knowledge to care for them.

-Rabbits are an excellent option if you're an urban homesteader seeking ways to grow your own meat.
+Rabbits are an excellent option if you're an urban homesteader seeking ways to grow your meat.
 Despite being plain and simple, they require constant care to survive.

 Goats are a fantastic alternative for urban homesteaders with more space who want to grow animals for milk, cheese, or meat production.